 Launched in 2009, ARDI (Access to Research for Development and Innovation) is coordinated by the World Intellectual Property Organization together with its partners in the publishing industry with the aim to promote the integration of developing and least developed countries into the global knowledge economy, allowing them to more fully realize their creative and innovative potential.
 By improving access to scholarly literature from diverse fields of science and technology, the ARDI programme is designed to reinforce the knowledge infrastructure in developing and least developed countries and to support researchers in these countries in creating and developing new solutions to technical challenges faced on a local and global level.

-The new programme managed by the International Labour Organization (ILO) providing free or low-cost online access to legal research and training in the developing world.
+GOALI is the newest programme managed by the International Labour Organization (ILO) providing free or low-cost online access to legal research and training in the developing world.
 GOALI is a public-private partnership of ILO as a UN agency, together with Brill Nijhoff, the International Training Centre of the ILO and academic partners Cornell Law School Library and the Lillian Goldman Law Library at Yale Law School.
 Users can access thousands of peer-reviewed journals and e-books in selected subject areas of law from the world’s leading academic publishers.